RajanSandha/auto_blog/_posts/2025-06-02-gemini-ultra-veo-3-is-googles-ai-video-generator-w.md

 Speaking of time, expect to wait 3-5 minutes for each video, even after editing.

 But the biggest frustration was the daily generation limit.
 After only five videos, I was locked out for 24 hours.
-According to Google's VP of Gemini and Google Labs, Josh Woodward, [link text](https://twitter.com/joshwoodward) (Placeholder for Josh Woodward's Twitter), Ultra subscribers have the highest limits, but it still felt restrictive.
+According to Google's VP of Gemini and Google Labs, [Josh Woodward](https://twitter.com/joshwoodward), Ultra subscribers have the highest limits, but it still felt restrictive.

 ### Is Gemini Ultra & Veo 3 Worth It?

 **Veo 3** shows promise, particularly with its audio generation.
 However, the limitations, especially the lack of editing tools and the restrictive daily limit, make it hard to recommend for professional use.
 For casual users curious about AI video generation, the cheaper **Veo 2** might be a better starting point.

 Ready to explore the world of AI video?
-Try out the free trial of Veo 2 and see if AI video generation is right for you! [link text](https://ai.google.dev/products/veo) (Placeholder for Google Veo link)
+Try out the free trial of Veo 2 and see if AI video generation is right for you!
+[Google Veo](https://ai.google.dev/products/veo)

 ---